fbpx

 What is inheritance (probate) fraud?

-It is when someone dishonestly interferes with a deceased person’s estate, often using a forged will or false statements to divert money or property away from the rightful heirs.
+It is when someone dishonestly interferes with a deceased person’s estate, often using a fraudulent will or false statements to divert money or property away from the rightful beneficiaries.

 Who is most at risk?

-Act promptly: gather documents, secure the property, identify next of kin, and seek legal advice on applying for letters of administration.
+Act promptly: gather documents, secure the property, identify beneficiaries, and seek legal advice on applying for a Grant of Letters of Administration.

 Yes, if you can show it is invalid (e.g., forgery, lack of capacity, undue influence, improper signing).
 Early action improves your chances.